310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Subaru %}
-Oh, and Sari~ is busy with Student Council stuff on-site, so he said he’ll be late.
+Oh, and Sally~ is busy with Student Council stuff on-site, so he said he’ll be late.
 {% endbubble %}

 {% bubble Tetora %}